FranciscoMendes10866/qbase/README.md

 yarn upgrade-interactive --latest
 ```

-If you do not want to select dependencies interactively from the terminal, use the following command:
+If you don't, use the following command:

 ```bash
 yarn upgrade --latest